wp-plugins/events-manager/readme.txt

 * fixed email subjects showing escaped entities
 * fixed events with members only tickets showing bookings closed to guests
 * added option to show member-only tickets to guests
-* modified booking form and tickets list templates to acheive the above two changes
+* modified booking form and tickets list templates to achieve the above two changes
 * fixed invalid username characters such as + in emails causing registration errors
 * fixed tickets admin JS where deleting default ticket prevents new ticket being added without page reload
 * added #_BOOKINGSUMMARY placeholder
 * added registration email templates to settings page
 * added location and description format options to ical settings,
 * added description of event to ical feed,
-* merged single event ical template ical-event.php (now depricated) with main ical.php feed
+* merged single event ical template ical-event.php (now deprecated) with main ical.php feed
 * fixed is_past conditional not considering if current events are set to be past events,
 * added is_current conditional placeholder
 * improved excerpt handling by balancing html tags when more tag is used